JetBrains/projector-client/docSrc/src/doc/docs/ij_user_guide/accessing.md

 Run `projector` app (on other OSes it's visible like `projector.app` dir).

+We publish **signed notarized** and **unsigned** version of the app.
+If you want to run the app **easily**, please use the **signed notarized** version.

-Mac doesn't allow unsigned apps to be run easily, and will ask you to put the app to Trash Bin.
+If you want to try the unsigned version, Mac doesn't allow unsigned apps to be run easily, and will ask you to put the app to Trash Bin.
 So you need to select ["Open Anyway" in System Preferences](https://stackoverflow.com/a/59899342) to allow launching.
-We are working on signing it: [PRJ-258](https://youtrack.jetbrains.com/issue/PRJ-258).
+We believe the only advantage of the unsigned version is that it's available right away after the new release, and we need some more time to publish the signed notarized version.